Lee Miller, The Model-Turned-War Correspondent Who Took Some Of The Most Iconic Photos Of World War 2

 On Sept.
 1, 1939, World War II began with the German invasion of Poland.
 Though Lee Miller was advised by the U.S. government to return home, she decided to stay in Europe.
 She applied to work as a photographer at Vogue, and though the magazine initially declined her application, Miller was eventually hired because so many young men were being sent to the front.

-Partnering with photojournalist David E. Scherman, Miller would go on to take some of the most stunning photographs of WWII.
+Partnering with photojournalist David E. Scherman, Miller would go on to take some of the most iconic photographs of World War II.
 Many of her early pieces for Vogue were about women during the war, including the all-female British Army artillery known as the Auxiliary Territorial Service, U.S. Army nurses, and women serving in the Women’s Royal Naval Service.

-U.S. ArmyLee Miller with other female correspondents during World War II.
+U.S. ArmyLee Miller (second from the right) with other female correspondents during World War II.
 Their movement was highly restricted, but Miller found herself in the thick of the action anyway.

 “Machine gun fire belched from the end pillbox — the men fell flat — stumbling and crawling into the shelter of shell holes — some crept on, others sweeping back to the left of the guns’ angle, one man reaching the top,” Miller wrote of one attack she witnessed in Saint-Malo.
 “There was silence — poised — desperate.
 I could hear yells from slopes — orders — directions with nightmare faintness.
 There was a great black explosion where the most forward men had been a minute before.”